wilsonmar/wilsonmar.github.io/_posts/2016-05-10-azure-onboarding.md

 This article explains the "guardrails" to prevent mistakes and abuse: <strong>RBAC</strong> (Role-based Access Control), which is defined by: the <strong>profile</strong> defined for each <strong>A. Security Principals</strong> limited by <strong>B. Role Definitions</strong> and <strong>C. Scopes</strong> around resources.

-1. PROTIP: First we define who reports to whom in the people organization, their job titles, responsibilities, with metadata about each person (such as their geographic location, emails, etc.).
+1.  <a href="#PeopleInfo">>>></a> First we define who reports to whom in the people organization, their job titles, and responsibilities, with metadata about each person (such as their geographic location, emails, phone number, carrier (for SMS), etc.).
 This background metadata determines what <a href="#IAM">IAM</a> (Identity and Access Management) structure needs to be setup.

 2. Among people, <strong>Administrators</strong> are identified to be provided permissions to set up each